 In heating and ventilation systems Danfoss offers RAVK controllers with a moderate reaction time, which are designed for ventilation and heating systems.

-For storage charge systems and hot water tanks applications, Danfoss offers AVTB, RAVI / RAVK thermostats.
+For storage charge systems and hot water tank applications, Danfoss offers AVTB, RAVI / RAVK thermostats.

 Solutions for multi-family and commercial buildings